smartlyio/github-actions-environment/README.md

 ## Running the packer build

-To run packer manually, change to the `packer` subdirectory and run:
+To run packer manually, run the following:

 ```
 $ export AWS_PROFILE=packer-github-actions